-AMSAT Italia, a cultural association of advanced radio communication enthusiasts, mainly focused on equipment between satellites and earth, designed and promoted a challenging application.
-The purpose was to have a communication channel able to show to the students of multiple school levels the life and the experiments made by the astronauts on board of the International Space Station (ISS).
-This project was presented at the Hamvention in Daytona in 2012 and became operational in the following years.
-It has been successfully used since then.
+HAMTV is an idea by AMSAT Italia.
+This cultural association of advanced radio communication enthusiasts mainly focused on equipment between Satellites and earth, designed and promoted a challenging application.
+In short, the purpose was to have a communication channel able to show the students of multiple school levels the life and the experiments made by the astronauts on board the International Space Station (ISS).
+The project started at the Hamvention in Daytona in 2012 and was implemented in the following years.
+It successfully worked since then.

-Both in the transmitter and in the receiver section there are implemented components of Kuhne electronic, a RF company based in Franconia, Germany https://www.kuhne-electronic.com/funk/en/
+Both transmitter and receiver sections are implemented by means of the overwhelming technology of Kuhne Electronic, an RF company based in Germany https://www.kuhne-electronic.com/funk/en/

 Here below of few pictures and block diagrams of the system.

 Samantha Cristoforetti in the Columbus module of the ISS